thiagorobert/thiagorobert.github.io/_posts/2022-01-16-multiple-target-groups.markdown

 usually prefer the command line and was looking for an excuse to learn how to manage my service using `aws` CLI.
 FWIW, I'm using `aws-cli/1.15.58`.

-It was suprisingly easy!
-I got it working in 20 minute flat.
+It was surprisingly easy!
+I got it working in 20 minutes flat.
 I knew I would have to create a new service, since you can't update a Fargate service Load Balancer-related configurations after service creation.
-So my approach was basically dumping the existing service (created via the Console UI), modifying the `loadBalancers` config entry, and creating a new service based out of that.
+So my approach was basically dumping the existing service (created via the Console UI), modifying the `loadBalancers` config entry, and creating a new service based on that.

 ###### Dump the existing service